swhalley/homepage-blog/content/post/what-are-my-tests-telling-me.md

 1. Tests Are Documentation

-    Your business team is maintaining a costly set of use cases, or writing requirements in Jira.
+    Your business team is maintaining a costly set of use cases or writing requirements in Jira.
 Your developers are keeping a wiki page page going with a list of contracts between systems.
 Your tester have a large regression test suite mapped out.
-But what if that was all not necessary.
+But what if all that was unnecessary.
 With properly laid out and named unit tests the team will realize that the other efforts are duplication and can be retired.
 As a developer if I continue to evolve and maintain my tests they act as the business requirements, use cases and contracts.

     A well named test can provide alot of information without the reader needing to know any of the implementation details of the test or code.
-The standard in naming over the years has evolved into something like UnitOfWork_StateUnderTest_ExpectedBehavior or Given_When_Then, which to the reader should be a clear requirement on how the system should behave.
+The standard in naming over the years has evolved into something like `UnitOfWork_StateUnderTest_ExpectedBehavior` or `Given_When_Then`, which to the reader should be a clear requirement on how the system should behave.

 2. Tests Reflect The Quality Of Your Code